BS-Durgirala/my-portfolio/README.md

-# 📊 Sudha's Data Analyst Portfolio
+# 📊 My Portfolio

 Hi!
-I'm Sudha — a data analytics graduate passionate about turning data into stories and strategies.
+I'm Durgirala Bharathi Sudha — a data analytics graduate passionate about turning data into stories and strategies.
 This repository showcases my journey and growth as a data analyst.

 ---